US, China court Solomon Islands after defence deal

 On the same day, China’s ambassador to the Solomon Islands was not far away, attending a ceremony with Prime Minister Manasseh Sogavare to hand over an elite, blue-coloured running track.

-It is part of a China-funded national stadium complex, reportedly worth US$53 million, that will host the 2023 Pacific Games for the first time in the island state of 800,000 people, many of whom live in poverty.
+It is part of a China-funded national stadium complex, reportedly worth US$53 million, that will host the 2023 Pacific Games for the first time in the history of the Solomons, where many of the 800,000 citizens live in poverty.

-“On behalf of the Chinese government and people of China, we congratulate the government of the Solomon Islands,” said China’s ambassador, Li Ming, as he delivered the latest investment to be lavished by Beijing on a Pacific nation.
+“On behalf of the Chinese government and people of China, we congratulate the government of the Solomon Islands,” said Chinese ambassador Li Ming, as he delivered the latest investment lavished by Beijing on a Pacific nation.

-A draft of the deal shocked countries in the region when it was leaked last month, particularly measures that would allow Chinese naval deployments to the Pacific nation, which lies less than 2,000 kilometres (1,200 miles) from Australia.
+A draft of the pact shocked countries in the region when it was leaked last month, particularly measures that would allow Chinese naval deployments to the Solomons, which are located less than 2,000 kilometres (1,200 miles) from Australia.

 – ‘Lack of transparency’ –

-The Pacific state’s prime minister insists the pact will not lead to China building a military base, but this has done little to assuage the concerns of the United States and Australia.

-Too late to stop the deal, the White House said its diplomatic delegation was visiting Fiji, Papua New Guinea and the Solomon Islands this week to “ensure our partnerships deliver prosperity, security and peace across the Pacific Islands and the Indo-Pacific”.
+Too late to stop the security deal with China, the White House said its diplomatic delegation was visiting Fiji, Papua New Guinea and the Solomon Islands this week to “ensure our partnerships deliver prosperity, security and peace across the Pacific Islands and the Indo-Pacific”.

 The US diplomatic team — led by the National Security Council’s Indo-Pacific coordinator Kurt Campbell and assistant secretary of state for East Asian and Pacific affairs Daniel Kritenbrink — landed in Honiara just three days after the security pact with China was announced.